EmeEmu/ZebrafishSharedRBMs/README.md

 All datasets are already precomputed, hosted on Zenodo [here](example.com), and available through the `DataDeps` prodedure described above.

-The rest of this section describes how to recompute them.
+The rest of this section describes how to recompute them, from raw data (available from the authors on request).

 #### 1.1.
 Whole-brain single-neuron datasets

-Constuction of Whole-brain single-cell datasets is done with the notebook `Analysis/Dataset_builder.jl`, from raw data (available from the authors on request).
+Constuction of Whole-brain single-cell datasets is done with the notebook `Analysis/Dataset_builder.jl`.
+This creates `DATA_FishName.h5` files stored in `DataAndModels/Data_WBSC/WBSC/`.

 #### 1.2.
 Voxelized datasets

+Constuction of Whole-brain voxelized datasets is done with the notebook `Analysis/Dataset_builder.jl`.
+This creates `VOXgrid.h5` files stored in `DataAndModels/Data_VOX/Voxelgrids/`, and `VOXsize_FishName.h5` files stored in `DataAndModels/Data_VOX/Voxelized/`.